uwdata/mosaic-framework-example/docs/observable-latency.md

 - Binning to a pixel grid based on `time` (_x_) and `latency` (_y_).
 - Mapping the pixel fill color to the `route` with largest request `count` per bin.
 - Mapping the pixel fill opacity to the sum of `count`s within a bin.
-- Interactive filtering using a selection (`$filter`), populated by clicking bars in the bar chart of routes.
-The `colorDomain: Fixed` setting ensures consistent colors; it prevents re-coloring when the data is filtered.
+- Interactive filtering using a selection (`$filter`).
+Setting `colorDomain: Fixed` ensures consistent colors; it prevents re-coloring when data is filtered.

 However, this re-creation does diverge from the original in a few ways: